 Staphylococcus is a contagious bacterial disease.
 But rather than bite our tongues trying to pronounce its medical name, we commonly refer to this disease as ‘staph infection’.
 Staph infections are painful and agitating, but can also be dangerous.

 Once infected, potentially deadly bacteria can travel from a festering wound to the bloodstream, joints, or bones.
 Severe cases of staph infection can lead to amputation.
-With such threatening prospects, an owner may worry if their beloved animal could gain staph infection from them.
+With such threatening prospects, an owner may worry if their beloved animal could get a staph infection from them.

 Can Dogs Get a Staph Infection from Humans?